AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/checkout.md

 Performance is key in maintaining a good user experience, especially during high-traffic events like flash sales.
 Always follow best practices for performance optimization.

+>[!NOTE]
+>
+>Catalog configuration options can also affect checkout performance.
+See the [catalog management](../planning/catalog-management.md) best practices to learn about recommendations for configuring cart limits and product attributes, listing pagination, options, promotions, and variations.

 ### Customizations

 Follow these general best practices when planning cart and checkout customizations: